ivalenzuelan/bootstrappingYieldCurve/README.md

 ## Author

-This project was developed by **Inigo**, as part of a hands-on fellowship in quantitative finance modeling.
+This project was developed as part of a hands-on fellowship in quantitative finance modeling with the Build Fellowship by OpenFundations.